Catherine is a proponent for responsible stewardship of our natural resources and covers topics of plant life and sustainable living.

 Consider reducing turf areas with meandering walkways or dry creeks.
 Expanding flower beds and accenting them with well-placed rocks and attractive ground cover adds lushness without high water need.

 Birdbaths, birdhouses and garden benches break up visual monotony while adding function.
 Interspersed container gardens and empty pottery tumbles add even more visual interest and can be easily moved.
 Unleash your creativity!

 California Native Plants

-When soil is poor, or there are problems with inadequate penetration or excess water run-off, a raised bed may be the solution.
-Adapted from the French Intensive style of gardening from the 1800s, these easily accessible beds are filled with loose and friable soil.
-Plants can be spaced much more closely, so, when mature, they touch.
+When soil is too hard for digging or there root obstacles, a raised bed may be the solution.
+Adapted from the French Intensive style of vegetable gardening in the 1800s, these easily accessible beds are filled with loose and friable soil.
+Plants can be spaced much more closely so they touch when mature.
 This keep weeds out.
 Those that do manage to sprout can be easily removed.
-Raised beds require about 1/2 the water required for traditional gardens.
-I have a densely planted pollination bed for bees and butterflies.
-I especially recommend them for root crops and leafy greens.
+Raised beds are also great for pollination and cut flower gardens.
+They should be sized for easy access so there is no soil compaction.

 © 2016 Catherine Tally